yleeyilin/tp/docs/DeveloperGuide.md

 **Aspect: How to implement edit command**

 * **Alternative 1 (current choice)**: Create 4 distinct edit commands for the 4 contact types (Person, Staff, Maintainer, Supplier).
-    * Pros: More user-friendly since users will be less prone to error that involves trying to edit a field that does not exist for the specific contact type.
+    * Pros: More user-friendly since users will be less prone to errors that involves trying to edit a field that does not exist for the specific contact type.
     * Cons: Steeper learning curve for the users due to the greater number of commands.

-* **Alternative 2**: Use only one edit command across all classse by using a dynamic edit parser.
+* **Alternative 2**: Use only one edit command across all classes by using a dynamic edit parser.
 The dynamic edit parser will route to the correct edit command to handle the modification of different contact types separately.
     * Pros: Much simpler suite of features for users, which makes it easier for users to start using PoochPlanner.
     * Cons: Complex to implement since the checking of the contact type must be done at the point of parsing for the dynamic edit parser.
-However, doing so will violate the intended abstract implementation of MVC (Model-View-Controller) as the model will have to be accessible from within the parser class in order for the type checking to be done.
+However, doing so will violate the intended abstract implementation of the MVC (Model-View-Controller) as the model will have to be accessible from within the parser class in order for the type checking to be done.

 <div style="page-break-after: always;"></div>

-[//]: # (@@author Joshy837)
 ### Search feature

 #### Overview